gregmturek/AWS-SAA-C03-Notes/README.md

 the priority will always go to the most specific or smallest region.
 The US will be chosen over the North America record.

-- Multi-value : One record with one name and multiple values in this record.
-These will be health checked and the unhealthy responses will automatically be removed.